-STEVEN: Youth and people need to seek accepting relationships that are supportive and affirming esp. if they are in an unaccepting home; it is something that literally impacts their nervous system and beyond.
+STEVIE: Youth and people need to seek accepting relationships that are supportive and affirming esp. if they are in an unaccepting home; it is something that literally impacts their nervous system and beyond.
 They need a nourishing environment that every human deserves.
 Building a solid relationship with themselves through holistic modalities and building community would foster resilience.

 To Educational Institutions and Healthcare practices:

-STEVEN: If people don’t mention they are LGBTQ+ affirming many in the community worry about their own safety.
+STEVIE: If people don’t mention they are LGBTQ+ affirming many in the community worry about their own safety.
 Whether you’re an institution or a small medical practice, do actively promote you are LGBTQ+ affirming with a rainbow on your practice page; the community may otherwise worry whether they will be harmed which they shouldn’t have to worry about.

 To Health Professionals:

-STEVEN: In holistic health we explore physical, mental, sexual and spiritual health and need to understand how trauma presents.
+STEVIE: In holistic health we explore physical, mental, sexual and spiritual health and need to understand how trauma presents.
 We have to be cautious in using language that pathologizes the queer experience.
 In the Yoga and Ayurvedic world, we can’t say that being LGBTQ+ is a Vikriti or an imbalance nor should it be said that LGBTQ+ identity is due to a Chakra (energy center in the body) imbalance.
 It is somebody’s inherent identity we are talking about.

 To Heterosexual and Cis people (individuals whose gender identity aligns with sex assignment at birth):

-STEVEN: The LGBTQ+ community often experiences lack of acceptance in families and religious spaces.
+STEVIE: The LGBTQ+ community often experiences lack of acceptance in families and religious spaces.
 On top of that there are institutions and systems in place that reinforce the trauma we experience as queer people.
 I urge the Cis gender and Heterosexual community to think about what it is like to live like this, a window to our world…

-Steven was interviewed by Anuradha Gupta, Ayurvedic Wellness Practitioner and Content Specialist Copywriter, Kerala Ayurveda Academy
+Stevie was interviewed by Anuradha Gupta, Ayurvedic Wellness Practitioner and Content Specialist Copywriter, Kerala Ayurveda Academy

 Feedback + want to participate in our diversity series?